-* If you are asthmatic or have an allergy, you should consult your medical advisor before considering obtaining a dog.
+* If you are asthmatic or have an allergy, you should consult your medical adviser before considering obtaining a dog.

 When searching for any puppy of a pedigree breed it is very important that you read the Breed Standard so that you are aware of the ideal picture of the breed.